gotchoices/MyCHIPs/doc/Project/CHIP_Definition.md

 Or there may be fewer opportunities for gainful employment.

 ## Objectives:
-The goal of this project is to define a unit of measure (the CHIP) whose value transends borders and cultures.
+The goal of this project is to define a unit of measure (the CHIP) whose value transcends borders and cultures.
 It is a theoretical value based on one hour of standardized, normalized human labor.